 Most students in the department are supported financially through teaching assistantships.
-The current basic stipend is $14,500 for a nine-month appointment.
-Doctoral students who have passed the Qualifying Examination receive a stipend of $17,500.
+The current basic stipend is $15,600 for master's students and $18,800 for doctoral students.

 Students that are making satisfactory academic progress and are fulfilling their teaching and departmental duties can expect to have continued support.
 For M.S. students, this means 4 semesters of support (and one summer).
 Doctoral students entering with a B.S. degree will be supported for 5 years (4 years if entering with an M.S. degree).
 An additional year of support will usually be given if significant progress is being made toward the doctoral thesis.